 Kansas City-Omaha’s Nate “Tiny” Archibald became the only player in NBA history to lead the league in scoring (34.0 ppg) and assists (11.4 apg) in the same season.

 Lloyd Neal’s No. 36 becomes the first uniform retired by the Portland Trail Blazers.

 March 24, 1981

 New York Knicks great Dave DeBusschere’s No. 22 was retired in ceremonies at Madison Square Garden.

 March 24, 1996

-Toronto's Damon Stoudamire sets an NBA rookie record for 3-pointers made in a season with 126 (breaking Dennis Scott's record of 125), after sinking six shots from behind the arc against Chicago during the Raptors' 109-108 victory in front of 36,131 fans at SkyDome.
+Toronto’s Damon Stoudamire sets a then NBA rookie record for 3-pointers made in a season with 126 (breaking Dennis Scott’s record of 125), after sinking six shots from behind the arc against Chicago during the Raptors’ 109-108 victory in front of 36,131 fans at SkyDome.
 Stoudamire finished the season with 133.

 March 24, 1999

 The Seattle SuperSonics retired the No. 10 jersey of Nate McMillan in ceremonies at KeyArena.

 March 24, 2001